firdousalam/AWS-Certified-Cloud-Practitioner-CLF-C02/README.md

 4. Having the right amount of computing capacity

   ANS 3

+  Overall explanation
+Correct option:

+Replacing unhealthy Amazon EC2 instances

+Amazon EC2 Auto Scaling helps you maintain application availability and allows you to automatically add or remove Amazon EC2 instances according to the conditions you define.
+You can use the fleet management features of Amazon EC2 Auto Scaling to maintain the health and availability of your fleet.
+You can also use the dynamic and predictive scaling features of Amazon EC2 Auto Scaling to add or remove EC2 instances.

+Amazon EC2 Auto Scaling can detect when an instance is unhealthy, terminate it, and replace it with a new one.

+Incorrect options:

+Lower cost by adjusting the number of Amazon EC2 instances - Amazon EC2 Auto Scaling adds instances only when needed, and can scale across purchase options to optimize performance and cost.
+However, this will not help with fault tolerance.

+Distributing load to Amazon EC2 instances - Even though this helps with fault tolerance and is often used with Amazon EC2 Auto Scaling, it is a feature of Elastic Load Balancing (ELB) and not an Amazon EC2 Auto Scaling.
+Elastic Load Balancing automatically distributes incoming application traffic across multiple targets, such as Amazon EC2 instances, containers, IP addresses, and Lambda functions.
+It can handle the varying load of your application traffic in a single Availability Zone (AZ) or across multiple Availability Zones (AZs).

+Having the right amount of computing capacity - Amazon EC2 Auto Scaling ensures that your application always has the right amount of computing capacity, so your application can handle the workload.

+Reference:

 # Question 4 Which AWS tool can provide best practice recommendations for performance, service limits, and cost optimization?